zuckerpunch/zuckerpunch-addon/README.md

 Using the Zuckerpunch add-on is in breach of Facebook's Terms of Service.
 If you have accepted these terms, using this add-on COULD get your Facebook account banned, but so far this has never happened.

 # versions
+- 1.2.0: JSON change for event poster image, width and height included
 - 1.1.2: tz-lookup (tz.js) passed through beautifyer to make it easier for 3rd party to security review
 - 1.1.1: Improved GPS location pickup, pseudo image pickup for events with a movie banner, timezone resolve using GPS location for fallback, time popup fixes, cache clear feature in settings
 - 1.1.0: Filter JSON in popup via search.
 Minor: more anon xhr intercept, fixes, chrome debug attach fixes, data pick-up improved for page name